Office of Research Assurances

 Waste collectors who handle biohazard waste materials must be informed of the identity of any biohazard material which may present a health risk to waste collectors.

-Supervisors from the Waste Management section of Facilities Operations are responsible for ensuring that waste collectors receive proper training.
+Supervisors from the Waste Management section of Facilities Services, Operations are responsible for ensuring that waste collectors receive proper training.
 Training must include:

 - Recognition of properly packaged and labeled biohazard containers,